 LUF is more commonly seen in women with endometriosis; and PCOD.
 Often the diagnosis is made only when patients are being monitored for follicle tracking with serial ultrasound scans.
 LUF is a "silent" problem; and because it does not cause any symptoms or signs, it's very easy to miss the diagnosis as well !
 Since LH is responsible for inducing follicular rupture, LUF can be treated by giving an injection of Human Chorionic Gonadotropin (hCG) in a dose of 10,000 IU intramuscularly, when the lead follicle reaches 18-20 mm in diameter.
 Ultrasound can be used to document ovulation.
 It takes about 36 to 40 hours for the oocyte to be released after the injection.
 Intercourse or insemination should be timed accordingly.
 If it still does not take place, the dose of the hCG injection can be increased.
 If ovulation still cannot be achieved even with an increased dose of 20000 IU, then IVF is the best solution.

-In our clinic, we really do not bother to make a diagnosis of LUF !
+In our clinic, we really do not bother to make a diagnosis of LUF in a natural cycle !
 This is because this diagnosis does not really change your treatment options .
 After all, if you are infertile, this means the eggs and sperm are not meeting.
 The next step logically is to then do an IUI - and since an HCG injection is routinely given during IUI treatment to induce ovulation, the IUI automatically helps to treat patients who have LUF !

 Need more information ?
 Get a free second opinion from Dr Malpani by filling in the Free Second Opinion form